eric-h-st/MMM-BlinkCameraIntegration/README.md

 cd MMM-BlinkCameraIntegration
 npm install
 ````
+**Notes:**
+* This is dependent upon a required fix to the dependency- `node-blink-security`, as login fails due to a misallignment with the Blink API.
+Please see my PR [here](https://github.com/madshall/node-blink-security/pull/56)
+* While we wait for a fix in `node-blink-security`, you could also workaround the problem yourself, for now, by performing the following, **after the installation of the module**:
+  * `nano ~/MagicMirror/modules/MMM-BlinkCameraIntegration/node_modules/node-blink-security/lib/blink.js`
+  * Go to line #398 and change it to the following: `if (this.auth_2FA && (body.client || {}).verification_required) {`
+  * Save and re-run your mirror

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: